 Dog sledding is a tradition from the earliest human times in Alaska and the quintessential way to experience winter in the Arctic and Interior.
-Join us for a week in the Alaska Range, where you will experience the profound quiet of wilderness, the thrill of running a dog team, and the awe of watching the Northern Lights dance above the snowy peaks.
+Join us for a week in the mountains near Fairbanks where you will experience the profound quiet of wilderness, the thrill of running a dog team, and the awe of watching the Northern Lights dance above the snowy peaks.
 Discover why Alaskans think of March as the best time of year.

 Dog sledding is a way of life in Alaska’s Interior.
 Here, dogs are still used to haul wood, water, and people.
 This trip is designed to give you a taste of the joys and comforts of traveling along frozen rivers and through mountains by dog sled.
 March is the prime time to enjoy winter travel.
 The grip of winter relaxes into and deep fluffy snow and dazzlingly bright days.